tkataras/Automatic-Cell-Counting-with-TWS/README.md

 apply_TWS_one_classifier_prob.bsh
 ```

 # Software Dependencies
 __Windows:__ In order to install the neccessary Python packages, the Python Scripts folder must be added to the terminal's knowledge of working areas designated by the PATH file.
-The easiest way to do this is to ensure the "add to path" checkbox is filled during the installation of Python.
+To do this, ensure the "add to path" checkbox is selected during the installation of Python.

 If you have an existing installation of Python not added to path, perform the following steps to add Python to the path: